-In the savana, lions are starving and merciless.
+In the savannah, lions are starving and merciless.
 Each one values his own life more than anything else, and is willing to eat another lion if it can.
-Suddenly a sick zebra falls dead in the middle of the savana.
+Suddenly a sick zebra falls dead in the middle of the savannah.
 Will lions come and eat it?

-Yes, but once a lion starts feeding, it becomes vulnerable to other lions’ attacks… Also, I should mention that in this particular savana, lions have high IQs!
+Yes, but once a lion starts feeding, it becomes vulnerable to other lions’ attacks… Also, I should mention that in this particular savannah, lions have high IQs!

 Take your time to meditate on this problem…

 Let me give you the basics of proof by induction.
 This should help you with the lion problem.

 Let me start with a classical math joke.
 Assuming it takes 3 physicists to screw a lightbulb, one holding the lightbulb while the two others rotate the Universe (if you didn’t get it, check my article on space deformation!), how many mathematicians does it take to do the same job?

 Just the one.
 The mathematician hires 3 physicists and thereby reduces the problem to an earlier solved one.

 Yes!
 Just like computer scientists like to use recursion!
 The idea is to first build up the basics.
 Then, the key is to find a way to reduce any problem to the basics.

 Sure!
 Let’s consider this following problem by the amazing James Grime on SingingBanana.